Abundnce10/app_engine_blog/README.md

 3. Add your app name to the app.yaml file
 4. $ python ~/path/to/google_appengine/appcfg.py update ~/path/to/blog/folder/

+Tada!
+You should be able to visit the the url containing your_app_name.appspot.com

 # If you need help installing AppEngine on a Linux machine